LangChain4j Chat

 Name Description Default Type

-chatId (producer)
+chatId (common)

 Required The id.